High-Order Quadrature on Multi-Component Domains Implicitly Defined by Multivariate Polynomials: Quadrature on Domains Implicitly Defined by Multivariate Polynomials

 \subsection{Choosing a height direction}

 At each stage of the dimension reduction process, a height direction/elimination axis $e_k$ must be chosen.
-So far, we have seen how this choice affects the geometry of the base integral's domain via characterisation of piecewise smooth behaviour of its integrand ${\mathcal F}$, i.e., the points $\mathcal P$, $\mathcal Q$, and $\mathcal R$ illustrated in \cref{fig:examples}, whose calculation, in turn, can depend on resultant and pseudo-discriminant calculations, as discussed in \cref{sec:resultants}.
+So far, we have seen how this choice affects the geometry of the base integral's domain via characterisation of the points $\mathcal P$, $\mathcal Q$, and $\mathcal R$ illustrated in \cref{fig:examples}, whose calculation, in turn, can depend on resultant and pseudo-discriminant calculations, as discussed in \cref{sec:resultants}.
 The choice of height direction also impacts the accuracy of the subsequent quadrature schemes.
 Some of these effects include: \begin{enumerate}[label=(\roman*)] \item Resultant and pseudo-discriminant computations can produce high degree polynomials in the description of the base integral's domain, an effect which can potentially compound further down the dimension reduction process for 3D (and higher dimension) problems.
 As such, it can be beneficial to limit the application of resultant and/or pseudo-discriminant polynomials. \item The polynomials representing upper- and lower-face restrictions, i.e., those which characterise the points $\mathcal Q$, do not increase the degree of the input polynomial.
 As such, their creation and manipulation have a relatively minor impact on the overall complexity.
 However, if some faces of the hyperrectangle of $(0,1)^d$ have fewer or no interfacial intersections compared to other faces, it is preferential to use the corresponding height direction, as this means the geometry characterising the base integral's domain could be simpler, or even trivial. \item As will be seen in the results, the accuracy of the overall quadrature scheme benefits from an effective application of Gauss-Legendre quadrature; in turn, these schemes work best if they are applied to interfacial geometry characterised by smooth, well-behaved height functions.
 In particular, a height direction in which there are no vertical tangents in the interface, i.e., $\mathcal P$ is empty, is preferred. \end{enumerate} These objectives are not always mutually compatible.
 For example, a direction which avoids vertical tangents may necessitate non-trivial upper or lower face restrictions.
-However, a clear trend found in this work is that the best quadrature results---in terms of both accuracy and efficiency of construction---are obtained if $e_k$ is chosen to be in the direction ``most'' orthogonal to the interfacial geometry, i.e., a direction in which $\Gamma$ is best represented as a graph of a well-defined (though potentially multi-valued) height function.
-This metric prioritises the objectives (i) and (iii) above, in that it avoids vertical tangents and pseudo-discriminant calculations and can greatly increases the odds of attaining high accuracy through effective application of Gauss-Legendre quadrature.
+However, a clear trend found in this work is that the best quadrature results---in terms of both accuracy and efficiency of construction---are obtained if $e_k$ is chosen to be in the direction ``most'' orthogonal to the interfacial geometry.
+This metric prioritises the objectives (i) and (iii) above, in that it avoids vertical tangents and pseudo-discriminant calculations and greatly increases the odds of attaining high accuracy through effective application of Gauss-Legendre quadrature.